 During their conversation, Horowitz asked the attorneys about the first Roundup cancer lawsuit to proceed to trial.
 Dewayne “Lee” Johnson, a former Bay Area groundskeeper who filed suit against Monsanto in 2016, made his case before a San Francisco jury over the summer.
 R. Brent Wisner served as co-lead counsel for Mr. Johnson, delivering the opening and closing statement at trial and presenting most of the scientific evidence and cross examination of Monsanto’s experts.
 Baum and Esfandiary were also part of the trial team.

-After four weeks of trial proceedings, the jury awarded Mr. Johnson $289.2 million in damages, finding that Monsanto acted with malice, oppression or fraud and should be punished for its conduct.
+After five weeks of trial proceedings, the jury awarded Mr. Johnson $289.2 million in damages, finding that Monsanto acted with malice, oppression or fraud and should be punished for its conduct.

 “We were finally able to show the jury the secret, internal Monsanto documents proving that Monsanto has known for decades that glyphosate and specifically Roundup could cause cancer,” said Wisner at a press conference following the verdict.
 “Despite the Environmental Protection Agency’s failure to require labeling, we are proud that an independent jury followed the evidence and used its voice to send a message to Monsanto that its years of deception regarding Roundup is over and that they should put consumer safety first.”

 The attorneys provided an update on the litigation: earlier this month, the judge overseeing the Johnson trial upheld the jury verdict but reduced the punitive damages, bringing the total award to $78.5 million.
 After careful consideration, Lee Johnson decided to accept the remittitur with the hope that his case would reach a final resolution during his lifetime.